easybuilders/easybuild-docs/docs/configuration.md

 # Configuring EasyBuild {: #configuring_easybuild }

-This page discusses the recommended style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.
+This page discusses the recommended style of configuring EasyBuild.

 See [a demo on configuring EasyBuild][demo_configuring].